 The kitchen is spacious and we have formal lunch and dinners at the dining table now.
 We also cook and set the table together.
 It’s been a while since we’ve done that together.
 And just the other day, our family photos were finally taken out from the faded cardboard boxes, unwrapped from the crinkled newspapers that protected them for years, and hung up on the walls of our living room.
 We have a lot of old but memorable family portraits that were rediscovered and are more appreciated now.
 With the portraits up, the atmosphere of the new house brings more warmth.

 Some of my favorites are the very, very old ones—the ones with faded colors and rounded edges.
 I am talking about the ones that are older than I am.
-One is of my dad in a green uniform and black boots, posing in front of a forest, holding a gun.
+One is of my dad in a green uniform and black boots, posing in front of a forest, holding an old-fashioned rifle in his right hand.
 Believe it or not, in our house, my dad has his own wall of fame.
 On his wall of fame, displayed are his framed certificates and accomplishments.
 My dad was a Secret Guerrilla Unit soldier in Laos prior the Secret War.
-As a young child and even to this day, my dad would tell stories of his experience.
-I think if I were to write them down, it would be an autobiography with continuous volumes—Sandpaper Hands, Chao Wathao Richard Vang—from a surviving fatal sickness which killed his older siblings, taking the role as the oldest and oldest son, providing for the family, joining the army instead of furthering his education, the inspirational people my dad met who inspired him, the goals that he accomplished, his love and kindness for all, his sensitivity and his soft heart, his humility and respect for others, his talent and knowledge, his generous spirit, his faith.
+As a young child and even to this day, my dad would tell stories of his experience and adventure–the frightful ones and the bright ones.
+I think if I were to write them down, it would be an autobiography with continuous volumes–maybe called Sandpaper Hands, Chao Wathao Richard Vang—from surviving fatal sicknesses which killed several of his siblings, taking the role of the oldest and oldest son, providing for the family, joining the army instead of furthering his education, the inspirational people my dad met who inspired him, the goals that he accomplished, his love and kindness for all, his sensitivity and soft heart, his humility and respect for others, his talent and knowledge, his generous spirit, his faith.

 (Maybe someday I will write that autobiography.)